Topics in Digital and Computational Demography

 Instructor: Samin Aref

-Topics: Using large-scale bibliometric data to understand migration of scholars
+Topics: Big data, computational social science, and using bibliometric data to understand migration of scholars

 Day 5 (Nov.
 13th)